-esu.edu/library | 570-422-3465
+esu.edu/library | 570-422-3126

 Kemp Library is on the corner of Smith and Normal streets.
-It is 94,000 square feet and provides seating for 714 patrons, houses more than 200,000 volumes, about 1 million microforms, and more than 50,000 state and federal documents, and a renowned Al Cohn Jazz collection.
+It is 94,000 square feet and provides seating for 714 patrons, houses more than 200,000 volumes, about 1 million microforms, and more than 50,000 state and federal documents, the renowned Al Cohn Jazz collection, Tutoring and the Writing Studio.

 In addition to these resources, the library's online catalog and electronic databases are available through the library website esu.edu/library and may be accessed on and off- campus.
-This includes access to more than 500,000 eBooks.
+This includes access to more than 500,000 eBooks and 3 million full text electronic articles.
 The PCs and Macs located in Kemp Library have the same software as those located in most computer labs on campus.
 Laptops with basic software such as MS Office may be borrowed for use in the library building.